zmckinnon/zmckinnon/README.md

 ## What Motivates Me

+I want to improve everything around me.
+I am a perfectionist, but I realize that perfection is impossible so I try to improve everyday.
+It is important for me to understand the big picture so that I know the direction I should be going.

 ## What Demotivates Me

+Doing things for the sake of doing things is a waste of time.
+Everything should have a purpose.

 ## My Values (and what I value in others)

+**Intentionality** - I admire people who prioritize things and find that they tend to be more successful.

+**???** -

 ## My Blind Spots

+I tend to get defensive when I feel like me or my team is attacked.
+This happens because I am extremely passionate about my team and it is my nature to fight for what I believe.

 ## My Pet Peeves

+People who put themselves above the team.

 ## Other

+I value feedback so feel free to solicit or give feedback from me whenever.